yareyaredesuyo/expo/docs/pages/versions/unversioned/introduction/faq.md

 _N.B.
 We used to maintain a tool `exp convert` but it is not currently working or maintained so the above method is the best way to get an existing React Native project working on Expo_

-## How do I remove a Managed Expo project that I published?

-The default [privacy setting](../../workflow/configuration/) for managed apps is `unlisted` so nobody can find your app unless you share the link with them.

-If you really want your published app to be 'unpublished', check out our guide on [Advanced Release Channels](../../distribution/advanced-release-channels/), which explains how to roll back.

 ## What is Exponent and how is it different from Expo?

 Exponent is the original name of the Expo project.
 You might occasionally run across some old references to it in blog posts or code or documentation.
 They are the same thing; we just shortened the name.